 - acpi

 - dm

 - multipathd

 - kms

 - block

 - usb

 - network

-- iSCSI
+- iscsi

 - multipath

 - kpartx

 - resume.userspace

 - resume.kernel

-- k) Reboot the system again; it should boot normally.
+- 11) Reboot the system again; it should boot normally.

-- 1) If the system has other non-boot iSCSI targets, follow the Open-iSCSI instructions to log in to those targets.
+- 12) If the system has other non-boot iSCSI targets, follow the Open-iSCSI instructions to log in to those targets.

-5. Additional physical NICs added to the XenServer do not show up in the XenCenter.
+- 4. Additional physical NICs added to the XenServer do not show up in the XenCenter.

-See the following link for instructions on adding an additional physical NIC to the XenServer.
+The following link has instructions for adding an additional physical NIC to the XenServer. http://support.citrix.com/article/CTX121615/

-http://support.citrix.com/article/CTX121615/

-6. The Open-iSCSI driver persistent targets are maintained in the Host Nodes database.
-The driver recognizes only the boot-target that is persistent, and is not aware of any non-boot persistent targets on the adapter.
+5. The Open-iSCSI driver persistent targets are maintained in the Host Nodes database.
+The driver recognizes only the boot-target that is persistent and is not aware of any non-boot persistent targets on the adapter.